KW-tech/Project-1-Elk-Stack/README.md

 - **Metricbeat**

 These Beats allow us to collect the following information from each machine:
-- Metricbeat collects application into from Apache and / or HAProxy and this would gather information from web service being accessed.
+- Metricbeat collects application info from Apache and / or HAProxy and this would gather information any web service being accessed.
-- Filebeats collects log files such as system logs or error logs.
+- Filebeat collects log files such as system logs or error logs.
 This can be used to monitor login attempts and this was used to verify that is was actually working.
-After the system was up and running - I made multiple attempts to SSH into each of the individual Web servers.
+After the system was up and running - I made multiple failed attempts to SSH into each of the individual Web servers.
 First was only Web-1.
 Then a bit later I unsuccessfully attempted to log into each of the other two.
 A screen shot is below:
 ![image6](https://github.com/KW-tech/Project-1-Elk-Stack/blob/main/images/Kibana%20failed%20login.png)

 ### Using the Playbook